jasonisaroach/Rap-Package/Sample Track v1/README.md

     - [contrib](./Recorded/contrib) is where contributions should go.
   - [Rendered](./Rednered) is where all final renders should go.
 - Recommended
-  - If you have license information, I'd
+  - If you have license information, I'd put it under `License`.
+That way for legal reasons you know exactly where they are.

 ## Formatting